OpenWebAdvocacy/website/src/posts/uk-browser-and-cloud-investigation-may-fail-to-allow-web-app-competition.md

 </details>

-## Why the MIR may fail?
+## Why might the MIR fail?

 In the remedies the MIR team is proposing both removing Apple’s rule banning browsers from using their own browser engines and obligating Apple to provide equivalent iOS API access to third party browser vendors that Safari and WebKit have.

-### 1. Browser’s can’t Install Web Apps using their own Engine
+### 1. Browsers can’t Install Web Apps using their own Engine

 The problem is that these do not fix the core issue, namely, can browsers compete in the provision of Web App functionality using their own browser engine.
 Apple could plausibly argue that allowing browsers to use their own engine and providing them access to the share menu to install Apple’s WebKit implementation of Web Apps satisfies both requirements.